b0bh00d/Hg-Suite/README.md

 References are "light" staged entries, simply maintaining a pointer to the source file.
-The state of the source file is not independent of its staged reference.
-For example, if the state of a source file for a staged reference is cleared, the staged reference becomes invalid ("orphaned").
+The state of the source file is not independent of its staged **reference**.
+For example, if the state of a source file for a staged reference is cleared, the staged **reference** becomes invalid ("orphaned").
 The staging system will detect this, and will either automatically purge the orphaned file, or notify you of the invalid state (depending on the command executed).
 See the `staged` command for more info on this condition.

-A staged snapshot is an actual copy of the source file at a point in time.
+A staged **snapshots** is an actual copy of the source file at a point in time.
 This means that it is divorced from the state of the source file, and can continue to be managed in the staging area even *after* the source files state is changed (even if it is removed from the repository).
 At the time